RationAI/xopat/INTEGRATION.md

 ## Cloning & Building

+The viewer can be used AS-IS.
+Its configuration can be done through ``env/env.json`` file.
+Certain things must be set up correctly (depends on the server the viewer runs on).
+The viewer (as well as OpenSeadragon) use ``grunt`` command line tool.
+It can be installed as `npm install -g grunt-cli`.

+To build the configuration file example, run

+> ``npm install && grunt env``

+##### OpenSeadragon

 The viewer builds on OpenSeadragon - a _proxy_ repository can be found here: https://github.com/RationAI/openseadragon.git.
-You can use the original repository - here you just have the compatibility confidence.
+You can use the original repository - here you just have guaranteed compatibility.

 In order to install the library you have to clone it and generate the source code: